-I think that this perception of overcoming pain contributes greatly to the incredibly high injury rates we see among runners (30-80% depending on who you ask).
+I think that this perception of overcoming pain contributes greatly to the incredibly high injury rates we see among runners (30-80%, almost the rates of the current Xarelto class actions lawsuit info about injured people).
 Rather than stepping back and asking themselves why they hurt, in many cases runners will try to push through it, often with disastrous effects.

 This marginalising of your body’s response to injury is present across the board, and can even be found in some barefoot running circles (albeit on a much smaller scale).